Luth: Efficient French Specialization for Small Language Models and Cross-Lingual Transfer: Limitations

 While Luth models achieve state-of-the-art performance, several limitations remain.
 First, our evaluation covers only a limited set of benchmarks; while they provide strong signals, they do not fully capture the models’ capabilities.

-Moreover, we assessed stability primarily in English, without thoroughly evaluating whether the models retain their abilities in other languages.
-Our experiments were also restricted to Small Language Models (under 2 billion parameters), which may limit the extent to which our approach unlocks potential gains at larger scales.
+Moreover, we assessed stability primarily in English without thoroughly evaluating whether the models retain their ability in other languages.
+Our experiments were also restricted to SLMs (under 2 billion parameters), which may limit the extent to which our approach unlocks potential gains at larger scales.

 Finally, the Luth-SFT dataset does not cover key capabilities such as tool use or code generation, which are increasingly central to modern LLMs.
-While it significantly improves performance in French, it may not fully capture the language’s diverse structures and usage patterns.